wekan/minio-metadata/README.md

 4. Delete file from current directory, to not fill more disk space.

 5. Go back to step 2. for each file

+NOTE: Running scripts again currently will overwrite wekan.sqlite file new data and transfer files to minio again.

 ## TODO